No. 13 Wisconsin confident it will play Saturday at Michigan - WHIZ News

 As recently as last week, Wisconsin had 27 active COVID-19 cases involving 15 players and 12 staffers.
 Chryst also tested positive at one point, though he said Monday he “didn’t have a lot of symptoms.”

-Wisconsin couldn’t afford to cancel another game if it wants to compete for a Big Ten title.
+Wisconsin can’t afford to cancel another game if it wants to compete for a Big Ten title.

 The Big Ten requires teams to play at least six games to be eligible for the league championship game.
 If the average number of conference games played by all Big Ten teams is below six, programs must play no less than two fewer league games than that average to be considered.